thisconnect/fildes/readme.md

 ### open(path[, options])

- `fildes.open` is used internally for write, read and fstat.
+Opens a file descriptor.
+If `flags` is 'w', 'w+', 'a' or 'a+' open will try to mkdir on 'ENOENT: no such file or directory' error. `fildes.open` is used internally for write, read and fstat.

 - `path` String
 - `options` Object